facebookresearch/demucs/README.md

 ### Other providers

-@thenormal is providing free online separation with Demucs on their website [https://audiostrip.co.uk/](https://audiostrip.co.uk/).
+Audiostrip is providing free online separation with Demucs on their website [https://audiostrip.co.uk/](https://audiostrip.co.uk/).

 ## Separating tracks